 About this guide

 There are nearly 1 million home-based businesses in Australia.
-This guide has been designed to give you some easy, practical and realistic steps that you can take to reduce your energy costs when running a home-based business.
-By understanding and managing power bills, buying efficient appliances and technology and running them efficiently you can save energy and money and improve productivity.
+This guide contains easy, practical and realistic tips and steps to reduce your energy costs when running a home-based business.
+By understanding and managing power bills, buying energy-efficient appliances and technology and running them efficiently saves energy and money.

 Energy use at home